redis/redis-doc/docs/reference/protocol-spec.md

 This numeric value tells the client that five reply types are about to follow it.
 Then, every successive reply constitutes an element in the array.

-{{% alert title="Multi Bulk Reply" color="info" %}}
+{{% alert title="Multi bulk reply" color="info" %}}
-In some places, the RESP Array type may be referred to as **Multi Bulk**.
+In some places, the RESP Array type may be referred to as _multi bulk_.
 The two are the same.
 {{% /alert %}}

 <a name="nil-array-reply"></a>

-#### Null Arrays
+#### Null arrays
 Whereas RESP3 has a dedicated data type for [null values](#nulls), RESP2 has no such type.
 Instead, due to historical reasons, the representation of null values in RESP2 is via predetermined forms of the [Bulk Strings](#bulk-strings) and Arrays types.

-Null Arrays exist as an alternative way of representing a Null value.
+Null arrays exist as an alternative way of representing a null value.
-For instance, when the `BLPOP` command times out, it returns a Null Array.
+For instance, when the `BLPOP` command times out, it returns a null array.

-The encoding of a Null Array is that of an Array with the length of -1, i.e.:
+The encoding of a null array is that of an array with the length of -1, i.e.:

     *-1\r\n

-A client should return its caller a null object when Redis replies with a Null Array, rather than an empty array.
+When Redis replies with a null array, the client should return a null object rather than an empty array.
 This is necessary to distinguish between an empty list and a different condition (for instance, the timeout condition of the `BLPOP` command).

 Nested arrays are possible in RESP.